contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 ```

 Note that the last scan on port `8888` using `nc -nzvw 1 10.1.2.7 8888` returned
 without any `Operation timed out` message.

-At this point you can add/delete rules
-to the policy dynamically
+At this point you can add delete rules to the policy dynamically.

-# Chapter 6: Running containers in a swarm cluster
+## Chapter 6: Running Containers in a Swarm Cluster

-We can bring in swarm scheduler by redirecting our requests to an already provision
+This chapter demostrated how to use the swarm scheduler by
+redirecting requests to an already provisioned
 swarm cluster.

-To do so, we can set `DOCKER_HOST` as follows:
+To do so, set `DOCKER_HOST` as follows:

 ```
 vagrant@tutorial-node1:~$ export DOCKER_HOST=tcp://192.168.2.10:2375
 ```

-Let's look at the status of various hosts using `docker info`
+Look at the status of various hosts using `docker info`:

 ```
 vagrant@tutorial-node1:~$ docker info